kubernetes-sigs/descheduler/README.md

 ### RemoveDuplicates

-This strategy makes sure that there is only one pod associated with a Replica Set (RS), Replication Controller (RC), Deployment, or Job running on the same node.
+This strategy makes sure that there is only one pod associated with a ReplicaSet (RS), ReplicationController (RC), StatefulSet, or Job running on the same node.
 If there are more, those duplicate pods are evicted for better spreading of pods in a cluster.
 This issue could happen if some nodes went down due to whatever reasons, and pods on them were moved to other nodes leading to more than one pod associated with a RS or RC, for example, running on the same node.
 Once the failed nodes are ready again, this strategy could be enabled to evict those duplicate pods.

-It provides one optional parameter, `ExcludeOwnerKinds`, which is a list of OwnerRef `Kind`s.
+It provides one optional parameter, `excludeOwnerKinds`, which is a list of OwnerRef `Kind`s.
 If a pod has any of these `Kind`s listed as an `OwnerRef`, that pod will not be considered for eviction.
+Note that pods created by Deployments are considered for eviction by this strategy.
+The `excludeOwnerKinds` parameter should include `ReplicaSet` to have pods created by Deployments excluded.

 **Parameters:**